ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: Experiments

 \subsection{Results}

-Table~\ref{table: pas} and Figure~\ref{fig: pas} show that \textsc{ID-PaS} achieves substantial improvements over both default Gurobi and PaS on 100 previously unseen instances for each benchmark.
-A Wilcoxon signed-rank test $(p<0.01)$~\cite{woolson2007wilcoxon} further confirms that all reported performance differences are statistically significant, validating the robustness of the observed improvements.
-PaS already improves upon Gurobi, demonstrating that the extension of Predict-and-Search to general MIPs is effective.
-However, \textsc{ID-PaS} consistently outperforms PaS across all benchmarks, confirming that the proposed identity-aware features enable the model to better capture cross-instance structure present in real-world optimization problems.
+Table~\ref{table: pas} and Figure~\ref{fig: pas} demonstrate that \textsc{ID-PaS+} achieves substantial, state-of-the-art improvements over default Gurobi, the original \textsc{PaS} framework, and the \textsc{PaS}+ ablation baseline across 100 previously unseen test instances for each benchmark.
+A Wilcoxon signed-rank test ($p < 0.01$)~\cite{woolson2007wilcoxon} confirms that all reported performance differences between \textsc{ID-PaS+} and the baselines are statistically significant, validating the robustness of the observed improvements across varying difficulty levels.

-On easier benchmarks, PaS and \textsc{ID-PaS} continue to reduce the primal gap even after Gurobi and PaS have plateaued, showing that the learned zero-variable predictions provide additional guidance beyond standard solver heuristics.
-On harder benchmarks, the improvement is even more pronounced: \textsc{ID-PaS} delivers significantly better solutions early in the run and widens its advantage throughout the full 1000-second time horizon.
-Overall, \textsc{ID-PaS} consistently attains the lowest PG and PI, reducing PG by 27--89\% and PI by 15--68\% relative to Gurobi, and achieves the best performance on the majority of test instances.
-These results demonstrate the effectiveness of integer-aware predictions in strengthening prediction-assisted search for large-scale, real-world MIPs.